Problems We Found In New York City Drinking Water

 Lead In New York City’s Drinking Water

 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 Currently, 10% of the water quality samples analyzed by New York City Environmental Protection had lead concentrations over 11 parts per billion.
-The highest lead concentration detected from a residential tap was 190 parts per billion.
-Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children between the ages of 0-5.
+The highest lead concentration detected from a residential tap was 277 parts per billion.
+Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 Regulatory agencies are trying to lower the current standard of 15 parts per billion to 1 part per billion, so a concentration of 190 parts per billion is very concerning.
 To make matters worse, in a city of 8 million people only 487 residential homes were sampled for lead.
 26 of those samples exceeded the federal Action Level.
-The small number of sampling sites is not representative of the actual scope of the lead problem in New York City.
+The small number of sampling sites is not representative of the actual scope of the lead problem in NYC drinking water.
 Hydroviv strongly encourages New York City residents to take advantage of the free lead testing program.
 Under this program, residents can request a free kit to test for lead in their drinking water by calling 311 or visiting www.nyc.gov/apps/311.

 Chromium 6 In New York City's Drinking Water

 Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
 In recent years, New York City has had a major problem with this dangerous contaminant.
 Chromium 6 pollution is associated with metal processing, tannery facilities, chromate production, stainless steel welding, and pigment production.
-The 2017 water quality report for New York City found levels of Chromium 6 as high as 0.06 parts per billion, with an average concentration of 0.04 parts per billion.
-The state of California set their own health advisory level of 0.02 parts per billion because Chromium 6 is not regulated by the federal government.
+The 2017 water quality report for New York City found levels of Chromium 6 as high as 60 parts per trillion, with an average concentration of 40 parts per trillion.
+The state of California set their own health advisory level of 20 parts per trillion because Chromium 6 is not regulated by the federal government.
 EPA has acknowledged that Chromium 6 is a known human carcinogen through inhalation, but is still determining its cancer potential through ingestion of drinking water.
 Lung, nasal and sinus cancers are associated with Chromium 6 exposure.
 Ingestion of extremely high doses of chromium 6 compounds can cause acute respiratory, cardiovascular, gastrointestinal, hematological, hepatic, renal, and neurological distress which may result in death.

 Disinfection Byproducts In New York City's Drinking Water